wjuan-mob/mobilecoind-buddy/README.md

 You can open a new terminal and use `./build_and_run_testnet_mobilecoind.sh` if you like.

-Then, you can use a command like `cargo run -- --keyfile=example/account_key.json` to start the front-end.
+Then, you can use a command like `cargo run --release -- --keyfile=example/account_key.json` to start the front-end.